 Wooden Blocks

 These are a classic that I plan on buying for my grandchildren someday!
-The Melissa & Doug set is beautiful and holds up great to a ton of use (5 stars, 1,825 reviews).
+The Melissa & Doug set is beautiful and holds up great to a ton of use.
+(5 stars, 4,700 reviews)

-To keep their imaginations working different ways, I keep a small bag of hot wheels, toy soldiers, and princess figurines that my kids can choose to combine with the blocks.
+To keep their imaginations working different ways, I always kept a small bag of hot wheels, toy soldiers, and princess figurines that my kids could combine with the blocks.
 Over the years they’ve built army encampments, haunted houses, royal castles, pony stables, and much more out of these simple blocks.

 Lite Brite